kevin-zhou-1028/ccs_openstack/README.md

 ## k8s cluster troubleshoot
 ### Note:
 The default template has some issues with pulling many required images to create system wide pods.
-Adding labels to the template result in kube_master creation failure Therefore, we need manually patch these pods after cluster creation Use the following command to examine, update, and patch pods after ssh in to the mater node
+Adding labels to the template results in kube_master creation failure.
+Therefore, we need manually patch these pods after cluster creation.
+Use the following command to examine, update, and patch pods after ssh in to the master node
 ```bash
 # Command to check pods health status
 kubectl -n kube-system get pods -o wide